 In ancient Egypt the great pyramids are nothing but spectacular and magical tombs dedicated to great personalities, the pharaohs.

-In China an old tradition of ancestor worship is based on the veneration of dead and unforgettable relatives with visits to shrines and tombs.
+Also in China an old tradition of ancestor worship is based on the veneration of dead and unforgettable relatives with visits to shrines and tombs.
 In the modern world the custom is not so different.

-Tribute to Immortals
+Tribute to eternity

 The old and the modern world have a common factor.
 That is the respect of the living to people of flesh and blood who died and life was not enough to admire them.

 They are not at all taciturn individuals who take advantage of their vacations to see tombstones and mausoleums up close, or just wander through cemeteries.

 An eternally homage.

 That kind of tourists examine tombstones with interesting inscriptions to understand heroic passages, cultures of the past and sacred places.